Mental Illness and Drug Dependency

 2006: The King County Council began exploring of the possibility of utilizing the tax option in response to shrinking state investment in community-based behavioral health services and corresponding escalation in the use of jails and hospitals for people living with behavioral health conditions.

-2008: After significant work in partnership with communities and the Executive, the Council authorized the sales tax levy collection to begin in 2008, with a sunset date of January 1, 2017.
-King County is one of 24 counties (along with one city) in Washington State that have authorized the tax revenue.
+2007: After significant work in partnership with communities and the Executive, the Council authorized the sales tax levy collection to begin in 2008, with a sunset date of January 1, 2017.
+King County is one of 23 counties (along with one city) in Washington State that have authorized the tax revenue.

 In November 2016, as part of biennial budget deliberations, the MIDD 2 Service Improvement Plan (SIP) was approved by the King County Council.
-Informed by an extensive community input process and 19 months of analysis and deliberative work by the County, stakeholders, and community members, the Service Improvement Plan is the County’s blueprint for MIDD 2.
-It describes a range of services and improvements planned for MIDD 2.
+Informed by an extensive community input process and 19 months of analysis and deliberative work by the County, stakeholders, and community members, the SIP is the County’s blueprint for MIDD 2.
+It outlines the fundemental policies, goals, services, and improvements planned for MIDD 2.